 Maximizing revenue is a top priority for hotel operators, and achieving this goal often requires the right pricing strategy at the right time.
 Making room rate adjustments based on demand, customer segmentation, and other factors can be the key to overall business success.
-In this article, we offer insight into ten pricing strategies that hotels can adopt in their revenue management strategy to increase the amount of revenue they generate.
+In this article, we offer insight into 14 pricing strategies that hotels can adopt in their revenue management strategy to increase the amount of revenue they generate.

 Table of Contents: